 In addition to his own original work, Keene has written for media properties such as Doctor Who, The X-Files, Hellboy, Masters of the Universe, Silverwood, and Alien.

-Several of Keene’s novels have been developed for film, including Ghoul, The Ties That Bind, and Fast Zombies Suck.
+Several of Keene’s novels have been developed for film, including Ghoul, The Naughty List, The Ties That Bind, and Fast Zombies Suck.
 Several more are in-development or under option.
-Keene also serves as Executive Producer for the independent film studio Drunken Tentacle Productions.
+Keene also served as Executive Producer for I’m Dreaming of a White Doomsday.

 Keene also oversees Maelstrom, his own small press publishing imprint specializing in collectible limited editions, via Thunderstorm Books.